parthenon-hpc-lab/parthenon/docs/README.md

 This file provides an overview of different (not necessarily all) features in Parthenon and how to use them.

+## Building parthenon

+See the [build doc](building.md) for details on building parthenon for specific systems.

 ## Description of examples

 - [Calculate &pi](../example/calculate_pi)